azimaziz/CaseStudy2_MAD/README.md

 **Included Packages (pubspec.yaml):**
 - `intl`: Used for date formatting purposes (dd-mm-yyyy).
-- `random_number`: Utilized to set a unique ID on each patient detail.
+- `random_string`: Utilized to set a unique ID on each patient detail.